facebook/react-native/packager/README.md

 Returns a function that can be used in a connect-like middleware.
 Takes the following options:

-* `projectRoots` array (required): Is the roots where your JavaScript file will exist
+* `projectRoots` array (required): Root paths packager will look for JavaScript files
-* `blacklistRE` regexp: Is a patter to ignore certain paths from the packager
+* `blacklistRE` regexp: Pattern to ignore certain paths from packager
-* `polyfillModuleName` array: Paths to polyfills you want to be included at the start of the bundle
+* `polyfillModuleName` array: Paths to polyfills will be included at start of bundle
-* `cacheVersion` string: used in creating the cache file
+* `cacheVersion` string: Used in creating cache file
-* `resetCache` boolean, defaults to false: whether to use the cache on disk
+* `resetCache` boolean, defaults to false: Whether to use cache on disk
-* `transformModulePath` string: Path to the module used as a JavaScript transformer
+* `transformModulePath` string: Path to module used as a JavaScript transformer
-* `nonPersistent` boolean, defaults to false: Whether the server should be used as a persistent deamon to watch files and update itself
+* `nonPersistent` boolean, defaults to false: Whether server will be used as a persistent deamon to watch for files and update itself
-* `assetRoots` array: Where should the packager look for assets
+* `assetRoots` array: Root paths packager will look for assets

 ### ReactPackager.buildPackageFromUrl(options, url)